Trieu112233/csdl_cuaTuDong/README.md

 ## Operation Modes

-1. **Auto Mode**: Door opens automatically when motion is detected and closes after a delay.
+1. **Auto Mode (Normal)**: Door opens automatically when motion is detected and closes after a delay.
 Lighting is controlled based on people count.

 2. **Force Open**: Door remains open regardless of motion detection.